SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_OpenSearch_Issues.md

 ## OpenSearch logging mentions, unknown setting [node.voting only]

-When [node.voting only] was configured for your tiebreaker in the opensearch.yml, this will not work because OpenSearch has this functionality, but appears to have blocked the implementation when it was forked from ElasticSearch.
+When [node.voting only] was configured for your tiebreaker in the opensearch.yml, this will not work because OpenSearch appears to have blocked the implementation when it was forked from ElasticSearch.

 When using tiebreakers, configure them to use the master-eligible role in the opensearch.yml.